saii-Abburi/netflix-gpt/README.md

 - get the video of the nowplayingMovie
 - create the maincontainer that contains the moivetitle , description , videobackground
 - made the trailer autplay using mute
+- built the secondary container
+- built the movie list
+- built the moviecard
+- built different sections for different category movies and made the ui look better
+- use many customhooks for the different category of movies